troykyo/dssloopholes.github.io/category/digitalization/Tecnographic Web-Tracking.md

 ### Targeted marketing

-#### Pttns.ai
+#### Pttrns.ai

-Pttns.ai uses AI to create detailed user profiles that connect goods and services to the user.
-By analyzing various data points, Pttns.ai identifies user preferences and behaviors, enabling businesses to deliver highly personalized marketing campaigns.
+Pttrns.ai uses AI to create detailed user profiles that connect goods and services to the user.
+By analyzing various data points, Pttrns.ai identifies user preferences and behaviors, enabling businesses to deliver highly personalized marketing campaigns.
 This AI-driven approach ensures that users receive relevant product recommendations, enhancing their overall shopping experience.
-[More about Pttns.ai](https://www.pttns.ai/)
+[More about Pttrns.ai](https://www.pttrns.ai/)

 #### Salesforce

 Salesforce, a leading customer relationship management (CRM) platform, offers a technographic data solution called Data.com.
 This solution provides detailed insights into companies' technology stacks, including the software and hardware they use.
 By leveraging this information, businesses can personalize their marketing efforts, targeting the right audience with relevant messages.
 Salesforce's technographic data helps marketers understand their prospects' technological environments, allowing for more effective and efficient outreach.
-[More about Salesforce](https://www.salesforce.com/products/platform/products/data-com/)
+[More about Salesforce](https://www.salesforce.com/nl/?ir=1)

 #### ZoomInfo

 ZoomInfo, a provider of B2B contact and company information, incorporates technographic data into its platform.
 This allows businesses to identify prospects based on their technology usage, helping them tailor their marketing campaigns to reach the most relevant audience.
 By understanding the tech stacks of potential customers, companies can craft messages that resonate with their specific needs and challenges, leading to higher engagement and conversion rates.
-[More about ZoomInfo](https://www.zoominfo.com/b2b/technographics)
+[More about ZoomInfo](https://www.zoominfo.com/)

 ### Competitor analysis